Centroiding

 Noise filtering vs min_peaks

-distinguish low-abundance real signal from electronic noise, and will discard both equally.
+they can't distinguish low-abundance real signal from electronic noise.

-Methods such as "mad" are anchored to the median of all centroid intensities — if your
+Methods like MadThreshold are anchored to the median of the

 A more reliable strategy is to increase min_peaks instead: